TuckerFaulk/HAVS-CALC-DB-PP4/README.md

 ### Calculator

-- The calculator page is where users can calculate the daily vibration magnitude of equipmwnt used during a task
+- The calculator page is where users can calculate the daily vibration magnitude of equipment used during a task
-- Each user has there own seperate calculator which they can add, edit and remove equipment from
+- Each user has their own separate calculator which they can add, edit and remove equipment from
 - The calculator starts empty after the user has first registered, then displays all equipment which has been added during previous use

 *No Equipment*